Iranya11/Ict171-dessertz-cloud-project/README.md

 Loaded `http://20.89.16.246` in a browser (not just tested locally).
 The default **Apache2 Ubuntu Default Page** confirmed the server was serving traffic before any custom content was added.

-*default Apache2 page loading at the public IP*
+📸 *Screenshot: default Apache2 page loading at the public IP*
 <img width="800" height="826" alt="image" src="https://github.com/user-attachments/assets/3fbc0622-fee0-4cc4-a0af-42910cc14fab" />

 ## 4. Deploy the Dessertz site files